mitmedialab/science/_includes/personal-food-computer-edu.md

 <section class="stickem-container">
 <div class="text-container stickem">
-<p class="show">Like all OpenAg's Food Computers, the PFC_EDU is open source and can be made from easily accessible components so that #nerdfarmers with a broad spectrum of skills, resources, and interests can build, modify, share, and upgrade over time.</p>
+<p class="show">Our latest testing in schools and libraries shows more than half of students who tested a PFC_EDU think more about food production, hunger, and where their food comes from.
+Like all OpenAg's Food Computers, the PFC_EDU is open source and can be made from easily accessible components so that #nerdfarmers with a broad spectrum of skills, resources, and interests can build, modify, share, and upgrade over time.</p>
 <a href="https://www.media.mit.edu/posts/build-a-food-computer/" target="_blank" class="sliding green show">Get Started Building your own PFC_EDU!</a>
 </div>
 <div class="media-container">